michelle3211/311project/project-background/project-background.md

 - TODO
 - TODO

-## Write missing TypeScript type definition files for third-party `npm` module dependencies.
+## Write missing TypeScript type definition files for third-party `npm` modules that our `npm` module depends on.

 We plan on scraping the text content of existing websites in order to generate our own linkbait articles.
 This will require using the existing [pjscrape](https://github.com/nrabinowitz/pjscrape) JavaScript web scraping library.